szabgab/slides/value/intro.md

 * Better working environment.
 * Much less bugs and rework of the same code.
 * Allow you to do other work when this is done

+* Learn new things.
 * Learn better development practices that will be relevant in your next job as well.

 ## Features
 {id: features}